Sludge-Cat-Games/adventum-rules/Core Ruleset/Death's Door.md

 You have escaped the clutches of the reaper for now.
 You return to life with 1 HP.

 ###### SNAG:
-Look at your highest ATTRIBUTE (or ATTRIBUTES if they tie) and choose a corresponding option or the standard bargain on the Death's Bargains Chart.
+Look at your highest STAT (or STATS if they tie) and choose a corresponding option or the standard bargain on the Death's Bargains Chart.
 You also return to life with 1 HP.
 You can’t take the same bargain twice unless it’s the Standard Bargain.

 ###### FAILURE:
 Your character does not get back up once they drop.
 They might not die right now but they will soon.
 Make what little time they have left count.